-The origin of the filter press dates back to around the mid-19th century in the United Kingdom, where a rudimentary form of the press was used to obtain vegetable oil from seeds.
+The origin of the filter press dates to around the mid-19th century in the United Kingdom, where a rudimentary form of the press was used to obtain vegetable oil from seeds.
 However, it wasn’t until major developments in the mid-20th century that engineers were able to develop the world’s first automatic horizontal-type filter press.

 It’s this long history of advancements that’s allowed the filter presses of today to achieve significantly lower energy and maintenance costs compared to their belt press and centrifuge counterparts.
 In fact, the total operating filtration cost for a filter press can easily be 1/6 the cost of what it would be for a belt press or centrifuge.

-While there are many different styles of modern filter presses, the plate and frame filter press is one of the oldest and most tested types of dewatering equipment available.
+While there are many different styles of modern filter presses, the plate and frame filter press are one of the oldest and most tested types of dewatering equipment available.
 You can read more on this type of filter press, along with a more detailed comparison between different types of dewatering equipment, in our Water Facts blog on How Industrial Wastewater Pretreatment Works.

 Filter presses are especially useful as the leftover solids are cheaper and easier to move than the entire slurry.
-With the clean water that filter presses return, plant managers can discharge that to their local municipalities, watersheds or use the water in their own closed-loop systems, creating highly-efficient processes.
-Common filter press applications include:
+With the clean water that filter presses return, plant managers can discharge that to their local municipalities, watersheds or use the water in their own closed-loop systems, creating highly efficient processes.

 Without a filter press or similar pieces of dewatering equipment, a settling pond is often the first option for water treatment.
 Not only do ponds require a large amount of real estate to use, but they also lose their ability to clean water over time as the solids that you remove build up in the pond water.
 This gives ponds an unfavorable long-term ROI as dirty water will eventually start coming back into your process unless you dredge the pond or make a new pond.
 At ChemREADY, we advise the use of a filter press and other dewatering equipment over a pond in most applications.

 While the various styles of filter presses work differently, they all operate under similar principles.
 Slurries of water mixed with solids are pumped into the press by using a feeding pump.
-Once inside the press, pressure – often from a centrifugal pump or similar device – pushes the slurry through chambers made out of filter plates.
+Once inside the press, pressure – often from a centrifugal pump or similar device – pushes the slurry through chambers made of filter plates.
 This removes impurities from the water as “filter cakes” of solids build up on the machine’s filters.

-Once the chambers of a filter press are full, its filtration cycle is complete and the machine releases the filter cakes.
+Once the chambers of a filter press are full, its filtration cycle is complete, and the machine releases the filter cakes.
 These cakes are easily removed, allowing you to filter your water at high efficiencies.
 In filter presses, fast action automatic plate shifters may be used to help speed up cake removal and cycle time.
 In harsher environments where continuous operation is required – like in mining processes or chemical manufacturing plants – a fully automatic filter press design is needed to handle the 24-hour workloads.